Mala1180/PPS-22-satify/doc/report/5-implementation.md

 ### Domain-Specific Language

-For the Domain-Specific Language (DSL) creation, I decided to exploit the Scala's _extension methods_ and _implicit conversions_.
+For the Domain-Specific Language (DSL) creation, I decided to exploit the Scala's _extension methods_ and _given conversions_, following the _Pimp my library_ pattern.

 Before all, I defined a preprocessing part where through the use of a regular expression I wrapped all the non-keywords with quotes to make them become strings.
 During this phase, I also removed all the comments and the newlines escape characters.

 Then, I used _reflection_ to execute the processed input string as a Scala code.
-The words previously wrapped with quotes are interpreted as strings and implicitly converted to `Symbol` objects.
+The words previously wrapped with quotes are interpreted as strings and implicitly converted to `Symbol` objects, while the `Tuple[String]` becomes `Seq[Symbol]`.
 The use of the _extension methods_ allowed me to call methods and compose expressions using the infix notation.

 Using an Internal DSL, I obtained free and correct use of parenthesis and automatic error checking.

+The implementation is divided in various _objects_, but to use all the functionalities it is sufficient to import the `DSL` object which exports all the others.

+Finally, to correctly create **atMost** constraints, it is necessary to specify a variable generator.
+To do this, and at the same time do not dirty the syntax, I used the _given/using_ mechanism to omit the parameter, including one time the given instance in the `DSL` imports.

 ## Alberto Paganelli